Overview

 Eligibility

-The Unit 5 residential program serves children and youth aged 6 to 13 who have complex mental health and/or learning difficulties.
+Unit 5 provides short-term (6 to 12 weeks) assessment focused care for children and youth aged 6 to 13 who have complex mental health and/or learning difficulties.

-Residential services with the unit 5 team at CPRI are short-term (6 to 12 weeks) and assessment focused in nature.
 We value our partnerships with local services and are committed to ensuring continuity of care.
-We require children and youth coming to unit 5 have a community physician and case manager involved.
+We require children and youth coming to CPRI inpatient services to have a community physician and case manager involved.
 This is important so we can continue to work with community services providers to transfer individualized plans of care, recommendations from assessments and other strategies into ongoing support from the community when the child or youth is discharged.

 Unit 4